electrode-io/electrode/packages/generator-electrode/README.md

 your `README.md` file, to help people who are interested in using your component.

 The component project structure uses a [Lerna](https://lernajs.io/) structure, which can help manage multiple repos within your `packages` directory.
-Your initial prokect structure will be :
+Your initial project structure will be :

 ```bash
 test-component/